DouglasWebster/AofCode_Cpp_Template/README.md

 I realise that this is probably overkill for coding Advent of Code problems and a simple command line instruction would probably be sufficient.
 But maybe for some of you, like me, it may help a little way in understanding how the [cpp-best-practices](https://github.com/cpp-best-practices/cmake_template) template works.

+In order to give an example of the final use of the template I have included a 2022 campaign day 1 puzzle solution (sorry if this is a spoiler!) along with some library code.
+Both the library code and the day 1 solution have test suites in the testing folder.

+Again, this solution along with the tests are probably overkill for the task they solve.
+I did find, however, when putting it together that I could not just paste in my old solution as clang-tidy really didn't like my cavalier coding!
+If you leave the default setting for the compiler then you will at least be encouraged to write modern c++!

+> [!NOTE]
+> The project expects to find the relevant days puzzle data file in the same directory as the days code.
+The path to this file is generated in the CMakeLists.txt file.
+If you do not want to put it there then you may need to correct the CMakeLists.txt.in file in the configured_files directory.

-Happy coding and I hope this at least takes some of the burden of setting up the build system away.
+Happy coding and I hope this at least takes away some of the burden of setting up the build system.